Soccer Cleats vs Football Cleats: A Complete Guide

 Overall designs

 Many people believe that getting a high-cut design will instantly improve ankle stability by providing more ankle support, but that is not always the case.
-The high-cut design is supposed to make it feel like the cleat is part of you, which is why it covers the ankle to provide a sock-like fit, however it does not act as an ankle brace.
+The high-cut design is supposed to make it feel like the cleat is part of you, which is why it covers the ankle to provide a sock-like fit; it does not act as an ankle brace.

 Soccer Cleats vs Football Cleats